Bobby Simmons

 Bobby Simmons (born June 2, 1980) is an American former professional basketball player.
-In his career he played for five NBA teams.
+During his NBA career, Simmons played for five NBA teams between 2001 and 2012.
 He won the NBA Most Improved Player Award in 2005.

 College career

 After graduating from Chicago's Neal F. Simeon High School, Simmons played three years of college basketball for DePaul University.
 During his three seasons at DePaul, Simmons averaged 13.6 points per game, 7.5 rebounds per game and 2.2 assists per game.

 Professional career

 Washington Wizards (2001–2003)

 Simmons was selected in the second round (41st pick overall) of the 2001 NBA draft by the Seattle SuperSonics.
 Simmons's draft rights were traded to the Washington Wizards for Predrag Drobnjak on June 27, 2001.

 Simmons was traded by the Wizards on September 11, 2002, shortly before the start of the 2002–03 NBA season, to the Detroit Pistons with Hubert Davis and Richard Hamilton for Jerry Stackhouse, Brian Cardinal, and Ratko Varda.
 He was released by the Pistons on September 24 and, less than two weeks later, signed with the Wizards again on October 10.